By Charles Morgan with Hubert Walker for CoinWeek …..

 The spiel begins, “Want to see your investment triple within a decade?
 I believe that might be a conservative prediction!
 As rare as the Grant with Star Half Dollar is, the 1954 W/C Set is harder to obtain!”

 I asked Swiatek about the investment potential of the Booker T. and Carver Washington halves.
-Hubert and I were curious if he still felt bullish about them, since whatever gains the series made were busted by the commemorative market collapse, and most of the coins are easy to get.
+We were curious if he still felt bullish about them, since whatever gains the series made were busted by the commemorative market collapse, and most of the coins are easy to get.
 We thought he might.
 To our surprise, Swiatek didn’t think the coins had much potential at all.

 He then recalled an anecdote about how a planeload of the commemoratives was flown into New York, and how a crate filled with them spilled out onto the tarmac while handlers were unloading cargo.
 Who knows how many coins were scuffed beyond recognition in that calamitous event?
 The impression it gives us, however, is that these coins were neither scarce nor a great “investment” opportunity.
 Instead, it seems that Apfelbaum was promoting the coin and playing his subscribers for fools.

 An Increase in Value or the Absence of Low-Hanging Fruit?

 We have our doubts that these coins saw a real increase in value, as Apfelbaum suggests.
 To understand why let’s look at two different market factors.